 Interested in a benchmarking study for your beverages?
 Milk or a dairy alternative?

 In-vitro alternatives to sensory profiling can offer a route for rapid benchmarking and comparison.
-A viscosity profile can describe physical handling behaviours across a range of shear conditions such as those experienced during storage, swallowing or pumping.
+Viscosity is often the first port of call when comparing beverages on mouthfeel.
+However, too often food developers treat viscosity as a single number, or their materials as Newtonian in behaviour.
+A viscosity shear rate sweep describes physical handling behaviours across a range of shear conditions such as those experienced during storage, swallowing or pumping.
+This shear thinning viscosity is an important differentiator for beverages and can help identify some potential differences in mouthfeel perception.

 A Stribeck curve can provide interesting information about how this product may be perceived in the mouth in terms of its lubricity/slipperiness.These two techniques in combination can provide a rapid means of identifying key physical differences and similarities in dairy and non-dairy beverages.